 Identification of components

-The percentage composition of the samples was computed from the GC peak areas.
-Library searches were carried out using the NIST GC/MS Library or with mass spectra from literature.
+The percentage composition of the samples was computed from the GC peak areas, and library searches were performed using the NIST GC/MS Library or with mass spectra from literature.
 Component relative percentages were calculated based on GC peak areas without using correction factors.

 Cell culture

 Cells from the rat L6 muscle cell line, stably expressing myc-tagged GLUT4 (L6-GLUT4myc) (Zaid et al. 2009), were maintained in myoblast monolayer culture.
-All cells were grown under an atmosphere of 95% air and 5% CO2 in α-MEM supplemented with 10% fetal bovine serum (FBS), 100 U/mL penicillin and 0.1 mg/mL streptomycin.
+All cells were grown under an atmosphere of 95% air and 5% CO2 in α-MEM supplemented with 10% fetal bovine serum (FBS), 100 U/mL penicillin, and 0.1 mg/mL streptomycin.

-MTT and Lactate Dehydrogenase Assay (LDH) assays
+MTT and lactate dehydrogenase (LDH) assays

-Cells were subcultured into 96-well plates with 200 μL of medium (2x104/well) for 24 h and then exposed to (0-1 mg/mL) of TP extracts.
-Cell viability assessed by following the amount of formazan dye formed in alive cells (MTT) or by calculating the relevant activity of LDH released in dead cells as was described earlier (Kadan et al. 2013).
-MTT and LDH kits were purchased from Promega, (WI, USA).
+Cells were subcultured into 96-well plates with 200 μL of medium (2x104/well) for 24 h and then exposed to (0–1 mg/mL) of TP extracts.
+Cell viability was assessed by following the amount of formazan dye formed in alive cells (MTT) or by calculating the relevant activity of LDH released in dead cells, as described previously (Kadan et al. 2013), which MTT and LDH kits were purchased from Promega, (WI, USA).

 Determination of surface GLUT4myc

-Surface myc tagged GLUT4 was measured in intact, non-permeabilized cells.
-Cells grown in 24-well plates for one day followed by addition of the plant extracts for 20 h and serum-starved for 3 h were treated without or with 1 µM insulin for 20 min.
+Surface myc-tagged GLUT4 was measured in intact, non-permeabilized cells.
+Cells grown in 24-well plates for one day followed by the addition of the plant extracts for 20 h and serum-starved for 3 h were treated with or without 1 µM insulin for 20 min.
 GLUT4myc on the plasma membrane was then detected as previously described (Zaid et al. 2009).
-Briefly, the cells were reacted with polyclonal anti-myc antibody (1:200) for 1 h at 4 °C, washed with PBS and reacted with horseradish peroxidase-bound goat anti-rabbit secondary antibody (1:1000) for 1 h at 4 °C, and washed with PBS.
-Cells then incubated with 0.5 ml o-phenylenediamine dihydrochloride reagent and allowed to develop for 20–30 min in the linear range in the dark at room temperature.
+Briefly, the cells were reacted with polyclonal anti-myc antibody (1:200) for 1 h at 4 °C, washed with PBS, reacted with horseradish peroxidase-bound goat anti-rabbit secondary antibody (1:1000) for 1 h at 4 °C, and washed with PBS.
+Cells then were incubated with 0.5 ml of o-phenylenediamine dihydrochloride reagent and allowed to develop for 20–30 min in the linear range in the dark at room temperature.
 The reaction was stopped with 0.5 mL/well of 3 N HCl.
-Supernatants were collected and absorbance was measured at 492 nm.
+Supernatants were collected, and absorbance was measured at 492 nm.
 Background absorbance obtained in the absence of anti-myc antibody was subtracted from all values.

 Statistical analysis